orlo/legacy-elasticsearch/README.md

 # Orlo ElasticSearch PHP SDK

-ElasticSearch PHP SDK 2.4.x with support for PHP 8.0
+ElasticSearch PHP SDK 2.4.x with support for PHP 8.0; may be of use if you have a legacy elasticsearch 1.4.x cluster (perhaps).

 Use at your own risk.

 May support different PHP variants in the future.

 elasticsearch-php